Frequently Asked Questions

 *Includes no record drops

 We recommend all students enroll in Counseling 10, Introduction to College, Counseling 11, Learning Strategies and College Skills Devleopment.
-Students must also see success as completing all units attempted with acceptable grades.
+Students should view "success" as completing all units attempted with acceptable grades (A, B, C, CR or P).
 For purposes of financial aid, W's, F's and INC's are not acceptable grades.

-You can find your Network ID at http://csweb.pasadena.edu/de/lookupiin.asp, by typing in your last name and your 8-digit Institution ID Number (IIN), which is the last 8 digits on your LancerCard.
-Your IIN is also printed on your original PCC enrollment receipt, which was either given, mailed or e-mailed to you when you first enrolled at the college.
+You can look up your LancerPoint ID at https://reset.pasadena.edu/LookupID.asp, by typing in your PCC ID Number (which is the last 8 digits on your LancerCard) and your last name.
+Your IIN is printed on your original PCC enrollment receipt, which was either given, mailed or e-mailed to you when you first enrolled at the college.

 No. Financial aid is a supplement and only covers costs related to educational expenses.
 Those costs are: fees, books and supplies, a reasonable amount for room and board, transportation, and miscellaneous expenses.

 No. All payments are the responsibility of the student.

 - May I receive financial aid for summer study abroad programs?

 With the exception of the Board of Governors Fee Waiver (BOGW) and any remaining academic year Pell Grant, PCC does not provide additional financial aid for summer study abroad.
 We recommend that interested students enrolled in the previous fall and spring terms complete the FAFSA for financial aid consideration during either of those terms.
 Prior term eligibility is subject to applicable processing deadlines and program requirements.

 Pasadena City Colleges Federal School Code is 001261